opendocsg/opendoc-sensor-data-exchange/FAQs/General.md

 ## What is MQTT?

 Message Queue Telemetry Transport (MQTT), is a publish-subscribe-based messaging protocol based on ISO standard ISO/IEC PRF 20922.
 It works over TCP/IP.
-It is designed to be light weight for small, low power, and low bandwidth device communication.
+It is designed to be lightweight for small, low power, and low bandwidth device communication.
 MQTT is the most common protocol used in Internet Of Things (IOT).

 ## What is the difference between SDX and APEX?